autotraderuk/mcr-digital-chat/README.md

 Select the clone option.
 Follow the wizard to create the project.

+We want to **Create project from existing sources** follow the wizard through and then finish, that should open up the application.

 Now we can run and build the project from the command line.

 Navigate to this folder